evacchi/evacchi.github.io/_drafts/2021-11-15-write-you-a-chat-java-17-actor-2.md

 Each user picks a nickname, they connect to a server through their client and then they write their messages.
 The client waits for user input and displays the messages that it receives from the server to the screen.

-The chat server accepts incoming connections, receives messages and it propagates them to all the clients that are connected at that time.
+The chat server accepts incoming connections, it receives messages, and it propagates them to all the clients that are connected at that time.

 For instance, in this picture `Duffman` is sending the message `"Are you ready?"` to the server, and all of `Carl`, `Lenny` and `Barney` receive it ([to great sadness for Barney, who's the designated driver](https://www.youtube.com/watch?v=eEt-n0ZsYx8)).

 ### Protocol

+Computers transfer *bytes*, so our clients and server should know how to *chunk* the *incoming* stream of bytes into self-contained messages, and, likewise, they should *produce* an *outgoing* stream of bytes so that it is easy to chunk.

-We define a very simple line-based protocol.
-Every client writes a message on a new line, the server tokenizes the input on the newline and rebroadcasts each message to the clients that are connected.
-Each message contains the nickname of the user that wrote the message, and the body of the message
+We will use a very simple line-based protocol:

+- Each message contains the nickname of the user that wrote the message, and the body of the message
+- Every client writes a message on a new line
+- The server tokenizes the input on the newline, obtaining a message
+- The server rebroadcasts each message to the clients that are connected.

 ```
 User A: Message 1 \n